gnosischain/documentation/docs/node/run-consensus-layer-node/consensus-layer-validator.md

 ## The Basics

 Since GBC is a lower-stakes environment, it is a great place to learn and refine new skills.
-Be sure to read the instructions carefully and ask questions ([discord channel](https://discord.com/invite/pjHjQwycV8)) as needed.
+Be sure to read the instructions carefully and ask questions ([discord channel](https://discord.com/invite/pjHjQwycV8)) as needed. **TODO: NEED NEW INVITE LINK**

 * **Using the Terminal**:  You will be required to enter commands into a terminal window.
 These will be simple copy-paste instructions, but familiarity with using a terminal is helpful.
 * **Key Management**: You will use the command line to derive a key-pair for validating blocks, as well as a mnemonic you will use later to derive a withdrawal pair.
 It is important to store these safely (offline ledger highly recommended).